B4ldezhnik/ctf-writeups/README.md

 # 🛡 Cybersecurity & CTF Writeups

 Welcome to my repository!
-This space is dedicated to my journey in cybersecurity, where I document my solutions for various Capture The Flag (CTF) challenges, analyze vulnerabilites, and track my progress.
+This space is dedicated to my journey in cybersecurity, where I document my solutions for various Capture The Flag (CTF) challenges, analyze vulnerabilities, and track my progress.

 ---

 ## 🎯 About Me & My Goals
-I am a passionate, self-taught tech enthusiast and an aspiring **Security Operations Center (SOC) Analyst / Petetration Tester**.
+I am a passionate, self-taught tech enthusiast and an aspiring **Security Operations Center (SOC) Analyst / Penetration Tester**.
 I focus heavily on deep-diving into web application security, digital anonymity, and cryptography.

 ** Privacy & Security Philosophy:**
 Strong believer in high-level digital privacy.
-I enjoy configuring secure environments, building privaete network protocols, and analyzing hardware-level security.
+I enjoy configuring secure environments, building private network protocols, and analyzing hardware-level security.

 ---